back to blog

 EOFY Purchasing Strategy Checklist

 • Calculate the tax benefit per asset.
-For a $19,000 asset, you save tax at your marginal rate (typically 30 to 45% including Medicare Levy for tradies).
-A $19,000 deduction might save $5,700 to $8,550 in tax.
+For a $19,000 asset, you save tax at your marginal rate.
+For a tradie on 39% including the Medicare levy, that is $7,410.

 What Happens After 30 June 2026?

-From 1 July 2026, if you are a small business using the simplified depreciation rules and you purchase assets costing $1,000 or more, these assets are added to the small business general pool.
-The pool is depreciated at 15% in the first year and 30% in subsequent years.
-Businesses not using the simplified depreciation rules depreciate assets over their effective life using the general depreciation methods instead.
+The pooling mechanics matter under either outcome, because assets at or above the threshold are always pooled.
+For a small business using the simplified depreciation rules, a pooled asset is depreciated at 15% in the first income year and 30% in each year after.
+Businesses not using the simplified rules depreciate over the asset's effective life under the general depreciation methods.

 Record-Keeping for Asset Write-Off Claims